server-os/server-image/src/vm/man/vmadm.8.md

     nics.*.allow_unfiltered_promisc:

-        With this property set to true, this VM will be able to have multiple MAC addresses (eg. running SmartOS with VNICs).
+        With this property set to true, this VM will be able to have multiple MAC addresses (eg. running ServerOS with VNICs).
 Without this option these packets will not be picked up as only those unicast packets destined for the VNIC's MAC will get through.
 Warning: do not enable this option unless you fully understand the security implications.